robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I took a sip from my glass.
 "Just checking.
 This really isn't just so you can wear togs, is it?"

 "No, of course not."
-She finally looked at me—her eyes had reddened.
+She finally looked at me — her eyes had reddened.
 "No, it's...
 I've actually been thinking about it, ever since I started the treatments.
 Off and on."

 “Right then,” I said.
 “This is about something else.”
 The knot was gone.
 I looked away for a moment.
 “Tell me, when you picture it done, what do you actually feel?
 Relief?
 Or just less fear?”